 RV floor insulation wasn’t thought of much in previous years.
 Underneath the subfloor was either metal or wood.
 When the concept of four-season camping entered into the RV world, using RV insulation in the underbelly was an optional feature.

-As it became popular, sealing the underbelly of travel trailers and motorhomes became a standard feature.
-RV manufactures are now using corrugated plastic sheeting to protect and insulate the underbody of RVs.
+As it became popular, sealing travel trailer underbellies became a standard feature.
+RV manufacturers are now using corrugated plastic sheeting to protect and insulate the underbody of RVs.
 Like the sidewalls, they place a rigid foam layer to work together with this material that has its own R-value.

 The black sheeting has an average R-value of R-6.
 Many people forget how valuable it can be to prevent the summer heat from coming through the floor.
 It also contains your furnace’s efforts in the coldest of winters.